 And so many ideas!
 We’ve packed 15 reader-tested ideas into this special section to help you start a phenomenally faith-enriching year for children and their families.
 In the next pages, you’ll find everything from organizing crafts for lessons to making creative meeting reminders to staging a carnival for families.

-Fall Festivals are also a great way to kick-off your school year.
+Fall Festivals are also a great idea for a Children’s Ministry fall kickoff.
 Don’t let this school year sneak up on you!
 Get in gear today so you can kick off a great year this fall.

 1. Revamped Roll Call